mcpews/MyAgent/README.md

 ## Considerations
 Agent Commands doesn't work in Minecraft Bedrock 1.7~1.8beta(1.8 is supported), that means you can't create or control Agent in these versions.
 ## Available Minecraft Versions
-All MCPE Bedrock Embedded version: 1.0+ but not 1.7~1.8b (Note: 0.16~0.17[?] used another commandRequest format,so not compatible.)
+All MCPE Bedrock Embedded Build (version: 1.2+ but not 1.7~1.8b) (Note: 0.16~1.1 used another commandRequest packet format,so not compatible.)
-Also compatible with Minecraft China Edition and Minecraft Education Edition.
+MyAgent also compatible with Minecraft China Edition and Minecraft Education Edition.
 ## [MyAgent Server Commands](https://github.com/mcpews/wiki/server-commands)
 ## Fast install
-### Global Install
 Execute `npm i myagent -g` to install myagent.
 Execute `myagent` command to start myagent.
 `myagentctl` is the tool to change myagent's config.
-### Normal Install
-Execute `npm i myagent` to install myagent.
-Execute `npx myagent` to start myagent.
 ## MyAgent Binary File
-You can download builded binary file of myagent in CircleCI.(Stopped Update)
+Binary version of myagent is too old. :(
 ## MyAgent Control
 MyAgent Control can set the config of myagent.
 `myagentctl set <config> <value>` to set a config.